-The Board must ensure that is reassessed when a parent reports a change in income, family size, or number of children in care that would result in a reduced assessment.
+The Board must ensure that PSoC is reassessed when a parent reports a change in income, family size, or number of children in care that would result in a reduced PSoC assessment.

-Rule Reference: §809.19(a)(1)(A)(iv)(IV)
+Rule Reference: §809.19

-Boards must ensure that any change in family income resulting in a reduction the is documented in the case file or TWIST Counselor Notes.
+Boards must ensure that any change in family income resulting in a reduction of the PSoC is documented in the child care case management system.

 B-604.b: Upon Resumption of Activities

-The Board must ensure that is reassessed upon resumption of work, job training, or education activities following temporary changes as described in D-804.
-However, the newly assessed must not exceed the amount assessed at the most recent eligibility determination (except upon the addition of a child in care).
+The Board must ensure that PSoC is reassessed upon resumption of work, job training, or education activities following temporary changes as described in D-804.
+However, the newly assessed PSoC must not exceed the amount assessed at the most recent eligibility determination (except upon the addition of a child in care).

-Rule Reference: §809.19(a)(1)(A)(iv)(V)
+Rule Reference: §809.19

 B-604.c: Temporary Reductions for Extenuating Circumstances

-The Board or its child care contractor may review an assessed in accordance with local procedures for possible temporary reduction if there are extenuating circumstances that jeopardize a family’s self-sufficiency and may temporarily reduce the assessed if warranted by the circumstances.
+The Board or its child care contractor may review an assessed PSoC in accordance with local procedures for possible temporary reduction if there are extenuating circumstances that jeopardize a family’s self-sufficiency and may temporarily reduce the assessed PSoC if warranted by the circumstances.

-Following a temporary reduction in , the Board must ensure that the is reinstated at the full amount originally assessed for the eligibility period.
+Following a temporary reduction in PSoC, the Board must ensure that the PSoC is reinstated at the full amount originally assessed for the eligibility period.

-However, if the parent is not covered by one of the exemptions specified in B-602, then the Board or its child care contractor must not waive (reduce to zero) the assessed under any circumstances.
+However, if the parent is not covered by one of the exemptions specified in B-602, then the Board or its child care contractor must not waive (reduce to zero) the assessed PSoC under any circumstances.

-Rule Reference: §809.19(a)(5)
+Rule Reference: §809.19

-Boards must ensure that any temporary reduction for extenuating circumstances is documented in TWIST Counselor Notes.
+Boards must ensure that any temporary reduction for extenuating circumstances is documented in the child care case management system.
 Documentation must include the reason for and the duration of the temporary reduction.

-Following a temporary reduction in , the Board must ensure that the is reinstated at the full amount originally assessed for the eligibility period.
+Following a temporary reduction in PSoC, the Board must ensure that the PSoC is reinstated at the full amount originally assessed for the eligibility period.

 Extenuating circumstances may include, but are not limited to, unexpected temporary costs such as medical expenses, work-related expenses that are not reimbursed by the employer, and extraordinary events or disasters that affect a family financially.

-Additionally, Boards must consider affordability of the in instances when a provider is charging the parent the difference between the provider’s published rate and the Board’s maximum reimbursement rate.
+Additionally, Boards must consider affordability of the PSoC in instances when a provider is charging the parent above the assessed PSoC as described in F-204.

-Based on locally developed policy, Boards may limit the number of reductions of for extenuating circumstances during the eligibility period when requested by the parent.
-However, Boards must ensure that the is reduced any time the parent reports a decrease in income or a change in family size or number of children in care, which would result in a as described in B-604.a.
+Based on locally developed policy, Boards may limit the number of reductions of PSoC for extenuating circumstances during the eligibility period when requested by the parent.
+However, Boards must ensure that the PSoC is reduced any time the parent reports a decrease in income or a change in family size or number of children in care, which would result in a PSoC as described in B-604.a.

-To temporarily assist a parent who is new to the program, Boards may temporarily reduce the assessed parent share of cost for a limited period of time (not to exceed two months of child care).
-However, after this temporary initial reduction, the parent share of cost assessment based on the family size, income, and number of children in care must be reinstated.
-Parents must be informed of their actual parent share of cost before the temporary initial reduction is applied.

-However, if the parent is not covered by one of the exemptions specified in B-602, then the Board or its child care contractor must not waive (reduce to zero) the assessed parent share of cost under any circumstances.

-Rule Reference: §809.19(a)(6)
+Rule Reference: §809.19

 B-605: Prohibition of a Minimum Parent Share of Cost Amount

-If the , based on family income and family size, is calculated to be zero, then the Board or its child care contractor must not charge the parent any minimum share of cost amount.
+If the PSoC, based on family income and family size, is calculated to be zero, then the Board or its child care contractor must not charge the parent any minimum share of cost amount.